Simple Classic Caesar Salad Recipe (Without Anchovies)

 • STEP SIX: Add the anchovy paste, Worcestershire Sauce, and Dijon mustard.
 Whisk together until smooth.
 Note: if using real anchovy filets, skip adding the anchovy paste in this step.

-• STEP SEVEN: Add and mix Parmigiano Reggiano Cheese.
+• STEP SEVEN: Add and mix the grated parmesan cheese.
 Refrigerate for at least an hour.
 Note: If making the day before, refrigerate overnight, and transfer to a glass bowl or jar…you’ll ruin the wood bowl if the liquid stays in too long.

 Tableside Style

-Use one large crispy fresh Romaine lettuce head…wash ahead of time and let dry, return to the refrigerator, and let it chill.
-When ready to serve, tear lettuce leaves into bite-sized pieces and place them in the wooden bowl with Caesar dressing on the bottom.
+• Use one large crispy fresh Romaine lettuce head washed, dried, and chilled ahead of time of serving time.
+When ready to serve, tear lettuce leaves into bite-sized pieces and toss them with the Caesar dressing in the wooden bowl.

 Individual Servings

-Drizzle the dressing on top of crispy, fresh, torn pieces of Romaine lettuce in individual bowls.
-Sprinkle shaved Parmesan cheese and croutons, and gently toss to coat.
+• Drizzle the dressing on top of the crispy Romaine lettuce in individual bowls.

 Quick Tips: